 A lot of those good South swells that make Southern California go off in the summer don’t quite reach us up in SLO.
 However, there are still some fun days to be had surfing in SLO in the summer.
 And, San Luis Obispo in the summer has some of the best beginner surfing in California.
 On any given summer day in Pismo, you’ll spot several surf schools in the water, and there are tons of rental options in SLO if you want to rent a board and wetsuit and practice on your own.

 For intermediates & advanced surfers, the surf in SLO can be a bit of a drag at times- but there’s usually something to ride at least on a longboard.
-You can always head down to Jalama, or up to Big Sur where the waves are usually bigger.
+You can always head down to surf in Jalama, or up to surf in Big Sur where the waves are usually bigger.

 SLO surfing in Fall